Pick a computer game from the past few years. Any one. Like, seriously, just name one.

-John D. Carmack (born August 20, 1970) is a game programmer (slash aerospace engineer) who worked for id Software.
+John D. Carmack (born August 20, 1970) is a game programmer (and aerospace engineer) who worked for id Software.
 He co-founded the company with John Romero, and was the lead programmer for almost every game that company made.

 He worked on a huge number of games in his prime (see the other wiki), but in recent years his productivity has declined due to having a second job as the owner of Armadillo Aerospace.
 His most notable games, usually because they included groundbreaking technology that he pioneered, are listed below:

-- Commander Keen: Pretty much invented the idea of "adaptive tile refresh," or redrawing only tiles that have changed since the last time the screen drawn.
+- Commander Keen: Pretty much invented the idea of "adaptive tile refresh," or redrawing only tiles that have changed since the last time the screen was drawn.
 Allowed cheap DOS computers to compete with specialized console hardware. note

-- Wolfenstein 3D: Popularized raycasting (the technique itself is much older than Wolfenstein 3D).
+- Wolfenstein 3-D: Popularized raycasting (the technique itself is much older than Wolfenstein 3D).
 Allowed cheap DOS computers to compete with specialized console hardware. note

 - Doom: Vastly improved raycasting using techniques like blockmapping and binary search partition trees.
 Codified the FPS genre.
 Allowed cheap DOS computers to compete with specialized console hardware.
 (You might be noticing a pattern.) note